A neighbor's call to police on a little Black girl while she sprayed lanternflies exposes a deeper problem, mom says

 Nearly a month after a neighbor called police to report 9-year-old Bobbi Wilson, her mother Monique Joseph hopes the incident can spark a deeper dialogue around discrimination and the biases Black and brown children face.

 "I want to move ahead with this and turn this into a positive situation.
 How can a community learn and be better?"
-Joseph said to CNN Monday.
+Joseph recently told CNN.

 "That's her thing," Joseph told CNN.
 "She's going to kill the lanternflies, especially if they're on a tree.
 That's what she's going to do."